-Here we are in the dead of winter and I’m posting a zucchini pickle recipe.
+Here we are in the dead of winter and I’m catching up by posting my tangy and sweet zucchini pickles recipe.

 Zucchini Pickles, you say?